hhas/SwiftAutomation/doc-source/5 ae-type-mappings.md

 SwiftAE unpacks all file system descriptors as `AEURL` instances.
 SwiftAE defines `AEURL` as  a subclass of `NSURL`, so `AEURL` instances should be accepted by any Cocoa API that uses `NSURL`.
 Unlike `NSURL`, however, an `AEURL` instance retains the original Apple event descriptor from which it was created, allowing descriptors to be fully round-tripped.
 For example, if an application comman returns a `typeAlias` descriptor, then the resulting `AEURL` will re-pack as the same `typeAlias` descriptor when used in another command.

-While OS X has deprecated HFS path strings in favor of POSIX, some older Carbon applications may still occasionally require these. `AEURL` provides the following compatibility methods for converting to and from HFS path strings:
+While macOS has deprecated HFS path strings in favor of POSIX, some older Carbon applications may still occasionally require these. `AEURL` provides the following compatibility methods for converting to and from HFS path strings:

   init(HFSPath: String)
   var HFSPath {get}